 Welcome to The Metabolic Archives

-My name is Carlos Arche.
-I am a retired physician with nearly forty years of clinical practice, most of it spent treating diabetes, obesity, heart disease, and the web of related conditions that have quietly become the defining health crisis of our time.
-Over time I have come to realize well informed patients are an essential part in achieving good medical outcomes and better healthier lifestyle.
+My name is Carlos.
+I am a retired physician with forty years of clinical practice, most of it spent treating diabetes, obesity, heart disease, and the web of related conditions that have quietly become the defining health crisis of our time.
+I have come to realize well informed patients are an essential part in achieving good medical outcomes and healthier lifestyles.

 That is what The Metabolic Archives is for.